Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

 include: sql-prereq

-The database created by this sample is `SqlHttpPassThroughSample`.
+The database created by this sample is `SqlHttpPassthroughSample`.

 ## Running the sample